PSA vs. BGS: Complete Guide for TCG Collectors & Investors

 - Vintage (e.g., Base Set Charizard): A PSA 10 will almost always command a higher price than a BGS 9.5 (the equivalent grade).
 The market for vintage cards has been dominated by PSA for decades, and investors in this space trust the PSA brand.

 - Modern (e.g., a modern Alt Art): This is where it gets interesting.
-While a PSA 10 is still a gold standard, a BGS 10 Black Label is considered the "holy grail" of modern card grading and can sell for multiples of a PSA 10.
+While a PSA 10 is still a gold standard, a BGS 10 Black Label is considered the rarest grade in modern card grading and can sell for multiples of a PSA 10.
 The subgrades from BGS give buyers more confidence in the card's perfect condition.

 As a general rule, a BGS 9.5 is roughly equivalent to a PSA 9 in terms of value, while a BGS 10 Pristine is often valued slightly higher than a PSA 10.